Can People With No Rhythm Learn to Dance?

 Dancing is natural - ask almost any child to dance, and they will move to the music.
 So why do so many people find it hard to dance when they reach their teens or adulthood?

-There are three things that hold us back, when we try to dance as adults - self-consciousness, learned muscle patterns and rhythm.
+There are several things that can hold us back, or discourage us, when we try to learn dancing as adults.

 Most people have heard the saying that starts, "Dance like nobody's watching...".
 It's human nature to dislike looking foolish.
 When we're learning something new, we hate having an audience watching our silly mistakes.
 Dancing feels so public - we're standing up in the middle of a crowd of other people, making big movements - surely everyone is watching us?